invisible-college/statebus/README.md

 ActiveREST
 ==========

-     The web library that makes fun of web libraries in its own name
+    The web library that makes fun of web libraries in its name by having a web library name that's an oxymoron

-ActiveREST is the stuff in between the server API and React.
+ActiveREST is the stuff in between a server API and React.

 It addresses these needs:
 ----------------------